Getting started

 Each case is sent to your target model, then the judge scores the output against the rubric.
 Speed (time-to-first-byte, tokens/sec) is measured as it runs.

 An overall score, pass/fail counts, a speed strip, and a per-case table.
 Failing cases sort to the top.
-Hover any case to read the judge's full rationale.
+Click a case row to expand its full rationale from the judge.

-Results — failing cases first, hover a row for the full rationale
+Results — failing cases first, click a row to expand its full rationale

 From the failing cases, litmus proposes ranked, concrete edits to your prompt.
-Click Apply fixes & re-run → to auto-apply every suggestion to your system prompt — you land back on Capture with the revised prompt, ready to review and run again.
+Click Apply fixes & review → to apply every suggestion to your system prompt via an LLM rewrite — you land back on Capture with the revised prompt, where you review it and re-run when ready.
+It does not re-run automatically.

 Every run is saved as a version.
 Compare the baseline against the latest by dimension, and export the whole history as Markdown or JSON.